Hendra Pony Club

 Mares in Season:

 It is natural for mares to come into season a few times a year.
 They can also come on when introduced to a new gelding.
 Some mares can get a higher level of oestrogen in which can make them Bully (Bossy).
-There are needles to give them to stop them coming into season but this can also make them sterile and unable to have foals in the future so may do not take up this option.
+There are needles to give them to stop them coming into season but this can also make them sterile and unable to have foals in the future so many do not take up this option.
 The mare in season often hangs around a proud cut horse and urinates a lot as this stimulates the boy.
-It can last from 4days to weeks depending on the mare and this can occur mostly around Mar/Apr or Oct/Nov.
+It can last from 4 days to weeks depending on the mare and this can occur mostly around Mar/Apr or Oct/Nov.
 Every situation is different.

 Proposal for Issues:

-Aggression at feed time: Lock the aggressive horse up prior to feeding your horse.
+Lock the aggressive horse up prior to feeding your horse.

 Put your horse in feed yard before you bring your horse feed out of shed.

-Aggression on grounds when riding: Lock the aggressive horse up prior to riding or ride in an arena.
+Lock the aggressive horse up prior to riding or ride in an arena.